 Finally, in each voice-of-the-customer meeting, you are trying to obtain detailed, accurate information that will help you produce a product that customers will buy, at your price, over those of your competition.
 That will require your customers and potential customers to share sensitive, intimate details about their businesses.
 It would be best if you created an environment where they are comfortable doing so.
 Here are several tips to help you get that done.

 - Small groups work best.
 The bigger the meeting, the more formal it gets.
 The more formal it gets; the less information gets shared.
 The best size for the validation team is three, one presenter, one questioner, and a host from the account team.

 - Don’t bring senior management to working-level meetings and vice versa.
 Information flow is stifled when multi-levels of management are in the same room.
 Management will want to set a good example for subordinates.
 Subordinates will worry about divulging something inappropriate in front of management.
 Everyone will take an overly cautious stance on what is said and shared.

 - Make sure that you have information to give as well as get.

 - Split up the presenting and question-asking tasks.
 A presenter that constantly stops to ask questions and record answers is distracting.
 Better to keep the presenter in the “giver” mode and let someone else do the “getting.”

 - Let customers know well in advance your visit that you will be sharing your plans.
 Alert them to any specific areas that you’ll be probing.
-This gives them time to prepare and makes the best use of your time.
+This gives them time to prepare and makes the best use of their and your time.

 - Resist the urge to “sell” or get defensive about your strategy.
 If the customer objects to something you’ve said or presented, seek to understand the concern rather than defend your position.
 Remember that you’re not selling anything other than the fact that you are a first-rate supplier that seeks to understand its customers’ needs.